Some general information

 Other caves to discover

-It is difficult to be exhaustive in this field as Slovenia is full of caves, each more impressive than the other.
-We will gladly stop in the Križna cave, south of Postojna, which offers a prodigious decor of stalactites and stalagmites as well as views of several underground lakes.
-Only the dry parts can be visited on foot, the rest of the exploration is done by boat.
-A few kilometers away, we find the Planina cave
+It's difficult to be exhaustive in this area, as Slovenia is packed with caves, each more impressive than the last.
+The Križna cave, south of Postojna, offers a prodigious display of stalactites and stalagmites, as well as views of several underground lakes.
+Only the dry parts can be visited on foot; the rest of the exploration is by boat.
+A few kilometers away is the Planina cave, home to one of Europe's largest confluences of underground rivers.
+The aquatic spectacle is truly breathtaking.

-, which has the particularity of housing one of the largest confluences of underground rivers in Europe.
-The aquatic spectacle is of great beauty.
-Further west, in the direction of Trieste, is the Divaška Cave, discovered in 1884.
-Its limestone deposits that have left their indelible mark are worth a look.
+Further west, in the direction of Trieste, is the Divaška cave, discovered in 1884.
+Its indelible limestone deposits are well worth a visit.
 Local legend has it that Sigmund Freud visited it.
-The cave of Vilenica, nearby, is known to be the oldest visitable cave in Europe, since the 17th century.
-Finally, further away, in the center of the country on the Velenje-Celje axis, is the Hell Cave, where you will marvel at the highest underground waterfall in Slovenia.
+The nearby Vilenica cave is known as the oldest visitable cave in Europe, dating back to the 17th century.
+Finally, further away, in the center of the country on the Velenje-Celje axis, lies the Grotte de l'Enfer, where you can marvel at Slovenia's highest underground waterfall.